leangjia/blender_docs/manual/glossary/index.rst

       An :term:`Object` that is affected by its :term:`Parent`.

    Chromaticities
-      The coordinates of the :term:`primaries` on the CIE 1931 xy chromaticity diagram.
+      The coordinates of the :term:`Primaries` on the CIE 1931 xy chromaticity diagram.

    Chroma
    Chrominance